leeleelee3264/my-hugo-tech-blog/content/post/2021-01-13-linux-host-name-convention.md

 <br>
 <br>

-> Let's learn about name convention of host and URL.
+> Name Convention of Host and URL: Reserved characters and unsafe characters.

 <br>